LSAT to IQ Calculator

 Note: These conversions are approximate and should be interpreted with caution.

-Understanding the Difference Between LSAT and IQ Percentiles
+The Difference Between LSAT Percentiles and IQ Percentiles

 For example, a 99th percentile LSAT score (achieved by 1 in 100 test-takers) doesn’t necessarily equate to the 99th percentile in IQ, as the pool of law school applicants is not representative of the general population.
 To draw a meaningful comparison, LSAT percentiles would need to be adjusted to account for the unique characteristics of the test-taking population relative to general IQ norms.